 PROFILE SUMMARY

-Senior HR professional with significant Middle East experience.
-Have successfully managed the delivery and provisions of all HR services, which includes Performance Management, Compensation and Benefits, Employee Relations, Learning and Development, as well as providing strategic input to the broader business lines and operations.
+Senior HR professional with significant Middle East experience in Education and Engineering sectors.
+Successfully managed and developed HR services and initiatives including Performance Management, Compensation and Benefits, Employee Relations, Learning and Development, as well as providing strategic input to various business lines and operations.
 Excellent interpersonal skills with the ability to establish credibility and respect with teams and client groups alike.

 Director, HR - Middle East